microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerformsDictionary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The **plannerFormsDictionary** resource is an open type that represents a dictionary of data about the forms associated with a task.
+An open type that represents a dictionary of data about the forms associated with a task.
 This resource is a part of the [task details](plannertaskdetails.md) object.
-Each entry in the dictionary is a property-value pair, where the value is a [plannerFormReference](plannerformreference.md) object.
+Each entry in the dictionary is a key-value pair, where the value is a [plannerFormReference](plannerformreference.md) object

 ## Properties